 Help Your Organization Meet DFARS Compliance Security Standards

-DoD and Federal Government contracts require that government and DoD contractors protect national defense information.
-In order to do business with the DoD and government DFAR compliance is required.
+DoD and Government contracts require that contractors protect national defense information.
+In order to do business with the DoD and government, DFAR compliance is required.
 In other words, contractors that process, store or transmit Controlled Unclassified Information (CUI) must meet DFARS minimum security standards.
 Also see: NIST 800-171 Compliance.

-In short, like most of our Cybersecurity recommendations, DFARS Compliance requires you to take reasonable measures to secure your data.
+In short, DFARS Compliance requires you to take measures to secure your data.
 Compliance will reduce your exposure to a security breach.

-However, what if a cybersecurity breach should occur?
+However, what if a cybersecurity breach occurs?
 Of course, DFARS Compliance outlines the proper steps to take to report the incident.

 Above all, it’s important to note the following statement:

 “A cyber incident that is reported by a contractor or subcontractor shall not, by itself, be interpreted as evidence that the contractor or subcontractor has failed to provide adequate security on their covered contractor information systems, or has otherwise failed to meet the requirements of the clause at 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting.
 When a cyber incident is reported, the contracting officer shall consult with the DoD component Chief Information Officer/cyber security office prior to assessing contractor compliance (see PGI 204.7303-3(a)(3) (DFARS/PGI view)).
 The contracting officer shall consider such cyber incidents in the context of an overall assessment of a contractor’s compliance with the requirements of the clause at 252.204-7012.”